 The results of our study may suggest that forests in and around the cities are a valuable resource that should be promoted.
 However future longitudinal studies are needed to investigate the causal directionality of the effect in order to disentangle whether more forest in ones habitat facilitates brain structural integrity or potentially those people with better brain structural integrity choose to live closer to forests.
 Moreover we need to investigate whether living close to the forest is associated with an absence of risk factors such as noise, air pollution or stress and thereby has beneficial effects or whether the forest itself constitutes a salutary factor that promotes well-being.”

-A major limitation of the study’s methodology that wasn’t noted by the researchers was the intentional non-use of an available data source.
+A major limitation of this study’s methodology was intentional non-use of an available data source.
 Referring to Do we need to study the brain to understand the mind? posted earlier this week:

-The researchers put the forest before the trees, and designed a study that didn’t ask the subjects important questions such as why they lived where they lived.
+These researchers put the forest before the trees, and designed a study that didn’t ask subjects important questions such as why they lived where they lived.
 The researchers inferred sketchy fMRI-geography associations because they didn’t solicit relevant primary information via individual self-reports.

-- A deciding factor in why I sold my second house was the traffic noise in wintertime;
+- A deciding factor in why I sold my second house was traffic noise in wintertime;

-- A deciding factor in why I bought my fourth house was its location in the center of the housing development, away from street noise; and
+- A deciding factor in why I bought my fourth house was its location in the housing development’s center, away from street noise; and

 - A deciding factor in why I live where I now live is the house’s orientation away from both direct and reflective traffic noise sources.